Billy yelled across the waiting room as Bert emerged through the mechanical hospital door.

 “Is that it, you fuckin’ drunk?”

 The voice was far from feminine.
 Familiar patrons referred to it as “witchy.”
-A cackly, cough laugh filled the room followed by a fart loud enough to silence the drunken mumbles of the late night crowd.
+A cackly, coughing laugh filled the room followed by a fart loud enough to silence the drunken mumbles of the late night crowd.

 Billy stopped and craned his neck to the right, trying to scann through the haze of both his brain and the smoky room.